 Blockchain technology doesn’t require a scanner or other similar methods to verify information, so it can automatically record information of all kinds of products in all sizes.
 And no more paper-based documentation – it doesn’t involve human manual tasks in the process; hence, blockchain is perfectly auditable.
 The peer-to-peer transmission nature of blockchain gets every single interaction during the product’s flow seamlessly recorded and archived.
 There are no single points of failure, and the database can recover easily from every possible damage scenario.

-So, now you can cut down the huge cost of the administrative tasks as well as ensure the high accuracy of your product data to utilize them for other supply chain management’s tasks like better planning or better risk prediction.
+So, now you can cut down the huge cost of the administrative tasks as well as ensure the high accuracy of your product data to utilize them for other supply chains management tasks like better planning or better risk prediction.

 Using blockchain, once the data is verified and recorded, it can’t be altered or hacked.
 This is done via the smart contracts where certain cryptographic conditions are required to validate and allow transaction completion.
 You can say that blockchain prevents corruption usually seen in traditional database keeping where people change the product information on their own will to benefit from it.
 Also, with the unique authentication required to interact with blockchain, security risks are drastically reduced to the minimum.